 From 6 July, Cyprus has said it will allow people from the some countries to enter.
 You will see the list on this link where countries are divided into Category A (no restrictions) and Category B (can only enter with a recent negative Covid 19 test result certificate).
 The UK is not on either list and may be added to Category B on 1 August.

 As a result, we will now interview volunteers resident in either Category A or B who can come for between 2-4 weeks.
 However, please check your own country’s restrictions and be aware that the government restrictions can change at short notice.
 Please also note that the border between Cyprus and the Turkish controlled Northern Cyprus is still closed.

 This is a fast moving situation so we will be monitoring it closely and continuing to update this page with the latest information.

-When the entry restrictions change we will be booking in people for 2-4 weeks and only book volunteers in about 3-4 months in advance so we remain flexible.
+We will only book volunteers in about 3 months in advance so we remain flexible.
 You will be able to apply here.

 WHAT’S IT LIKE VOLUNTEERING FOR REFUGEE SUPPORT?

 Volunteering is about doing what is best for the members of the Centre, but you will find it extremely rewarding.
 To find out more about what it’s like, read our volunteer stories.

 It is an unforgettable experience, you will be doing good from the moment you arrive and all you need is two things: a ready smile and a willingness to work as part of a team.
 Please apply – you will not regret it.

 Video by Bob Maddams of Brighton Copy & Content